cordx56/rustowl/docs/emacs-configuration.md

 - Registers an LSP client for `rust-mode`, `rust-ts-mode`, and `rustic-mode` using `rustowl` as the executable.
 - Sends `rustowl/analyze` on save (see `rustowl-enable-analyze-on-save`).
-- Sends `rustowl/cursor` when the cursor has been idle for `rustowl-cursor-timeout` seconds (default 2.0s) and applies underlines via overlays.
+- Sends `rustowl/cursor` when the cursor has been idle for `rustowl-cursor-timeout` seconds (default 2.0 seconds) and applies underlines via overlays.

 ## Defaults and variables